campg2j003/md2html/readme.md

-Last updated 5/10/16 (for v0.1.1).
+Last updated 5/12/16 (for v0.1.1).

 # Introduction
 `html2md` is a tool I use in building the JAWS script for Audacity to convert `readme.md` to HTML.
+Although the Python markdown package, on which this tool is built, provides a command line interface, this tool is tailored to the needs of this particular application.

 # Installation:
 To use the binary distribution for Windows, unpack `md2html.zip` in a folder on your path.
 If you have Python, you can install it by running setup.py.
 (Note: this uses `distutils` and `py2exe`, not `ez_setup`.)